 Part 9 in our series A to Z Considerations for Seating & Wheeled Mobility: A Quick Reference Clarifying Confusion Around CRT.
-See Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, and Part 8.
+See Part 1, Part 2, Part 3, Part 4, Part 5, Part 6, Part 7, Part 8, Part 9, Part 10, Part 11, Part 12, Part 13, Part 14, Part 15, Part 16, Part 17, Part 18, and Part 19.
 Need more information on Wheelchair Seating & Positioning?
 Check out our online resource Wheelchair Seating & Positioning Guide.

 At this point in the process, you have completed your full physical assessment, taken your measurements, and you and the ATP have begun to discuss some possibilities regarding what mobility device may be appropriate for your client.
-Now, it is time to complete a functional assessment in order to identify what piece of mobility equipment is most appropriate for your client and to support the justification of the selected equipment.
+Now, it is time to evaluate the patient and determine what level of wheeled mobility by completing a functional assessment in order to identify what piece of mobility equipment is most appropriate for your client and to support the justification of the selected equipment.

 |*Tip: Remember, you have to rule out all lower cost alternatives.
 According to Medicare guidelines, this includes ruling out the ability to safely utilize a cane/walker and ruling in the ability to safely utilize an optimally configured manual wheelchair (if not, rule this out), a scooter/POV (if not, rule this out), a group 1 power wheelchair (if not, rule this out), a group 2 power wheelchair (if not, rule this out), or a group 3 power wheelchair to complete functional tasks and MRADLs WITHIN the home.|